 1. Details of yourself and anyone else involved in running the business

 Name:

 Address:

 Tel No.:

 Date of Birth:

 Education:

 Work record:

 2. Your business idea

-3. Where and how you will sell; how much you will sell?
+2 Where and how you will sell; how much you will sell?

+J. where and now you will sell, now much you will sell?

 4. Your premises

+•

 5. The machinery, equipment you will use

 6. The suppliers you will use 7.
-Details of any staff you will employ 8.
-How much money you will need to start the business?
-9 Where do you hope to raise the money you need?
+Details of any staff you will employ я.
+How much money you will need to start the business? ٥.
+Tiow much money you will need to clark the Sub-incode.
 9. Where do you hope to raise the money you need?
 9. Where do you hope to raise the money you need?
 9. Where do you hope to raise the money you need?
 9. Where do you hope to raise the money you need?
 Where do you hope to raise the money you need?
 A summary of your expected profit/loss for the first year 10.
 10. A summary of your expected profit/loss for the first year 10.
 A summary of your expected profit/loss for the first year